sambeau/spork/README.md

 The language is more programmery than the new wave of prose-based languages and is heavily object-oriented (well, object, location, item-oriented), though I'd like to pretend it's entity-oriented.

-The working subset of the language currently looks like this, though the final language is far richer…
+The working subset of the language currently looks like this, though the final language is designed to be far richer…

 	game scarbarrow-incident [